tehsmyers/relational-pulp/db-translation-guide.md

 #### DateField, TimeField

-MongoEngine does not provide equivalents for these field types, but they're worth mentioning as possible alternatives to DateTimeField in case only a date or time component of a datetime object needs to be stored.
+MongoEngine does not provide equivalents for these field types, but they're worth mentioning in the event that only a date or time component of a datetime object needs to be stored.

 https://docs.djangoproject.com/en/1.8/ref/models/fields/#datefield